crypto0627/jakehong-nft/README.md

 npx hardhat verify --network mainnet contract_Address
 ```

-You can see contract content on Etherscan!
+go etherscan goerli testnet search your contract address and you can see contract content on Etherscan!